Maky189/Reversi/README.md

 * `menu.py`: This module contains the code for the game menu.
 * `options.py`: This module contains the code for the game options.
 * `logic.py`: This module contains all the game logic, and checking for the valid moves.
+* `pieces.py`: This module has the pieces class, and its methods defined

 ## Step-by-Step Explanation of the Code

-The following is a step-by-step explanation of the code in the `main.py` file:
+The following is a step-by-step explanation of the code in the `project.py` file and the other modules:

 1. Import the necessary modules.
 2. Define the main function.